-Bruce Daisley, EMEA Vice President of Twitter, will be speaking about the Joy of Work at the Happy Workplaces CEO Conference on 24th October 2019 (at Happy in Aldgate, London).
+Bruce Daisley, former EMEA Vice President of Twitter, will be speaking about the Joy of Work at the 2021 Happy Workplaces Conference on 22nd July.
 His new book, The Joy of Work, promises "30 ways to fix your work culture and fall in love with your job again".

 Hi, we are Happy

 We are leading a movement to create happy, empowered and productive workplaces.

 How can we help you and your people to find joy in at least 80% of your work?

 Having email on our phones and tablets has, he reckons, increased our working day from 7.5 hours to 9.5 hours.
 But rather than improving our productivity, it has created more stress.